moshodi/pricing-intelligence-prototype/README.md

   	*  Meta: “Last updated” timestamp below the chart.

 **Q:** "Are there any third party api services that can be used for a more robust and programmatic approach than scraping?"
-* **A:** None: In order to extract the data we must implement web scraping logic across the three distributor sites.
+* **A:** There are none available.
+In order to extract the data we must implement web scraping logic across the three distributor sites.

+**Q:** What data entities am I storing?
+* **A:**
+	* `products(id, mpn, …)`
+ 	* `listings(id, product_id FK → products.id, site, url, marketplace_sku, …) `
+  	* `prices(id, listing_id FK → listings.id, collected_at, price, …)` <- price snapshots
+  	* **MPN** lives on products.
+Each snapshot (prices) links → listings → products (and thus to the MPN).

+**Q:** "What is the design workflow of a user's input to price tracking?"
+* **A:**
+	* Simple example (end-to-end)
+		* User picks 3 products (by name or MPN).
+		* System finds each product’s page on Webstaurant, KaTom, and Restaurant Warehouse, confirms the variant, grabs the current price (+ local SKU/URL), and stores a snapshot-timestamped row per market place listing saved in the DB.
+		* Dashboard shows a row per product with each site’s price + “last updated,” and a tiny price-history sparkline.
+		* A daily scheduler re-scrapes and appends new points so users always see up-to-date prices and trends—even if nobody opens the app.